 When Durk used a different approach – teaching principles rather than stories – the man struggled to remember what he heard and retell it.
 Durk has observed this is a common challenge among oral learners.

 “We’re helping people…engage with God’s Word in their own way,” explains Durk.

-Though storytelling is an age-old tradition, modern technology only serves to support this way of engaging with Scripture.
+Technology is increasing this engagement even further.
 Southern Africans living in remote areas, including many San people, have embraced the mobile phone as a perfect method for doing what oral cultures love: sharing stories.

 Sebastian Floor, director of Wycliffe South Africa’s Regional Translation Services, reports that even without widespread access to electricity, people find a way to charge their phones.
 They also climb mountains or travel long distances to get a network signal.
 Such obstacles are no match for a desire to communicate.

-While oral storying is a startup strategy for Wycliffe South Africa’s Regional Translation Services, it isn’t necessarily a substitute for written translation.
+While oral storying is a startup strategy for Wycliffe South Africa’s Regional Translation Services (RTS), it isn’t necessarily a substitute for written translation.
 It often prepares a community for a full Bible translation project.

 “But the main advantage,” says Sebastian, “is that it gets God’s Word out to communities very quickly.”